rootinc/rootinc.github.io/_posts/2016-08-18-sails-passport-azure-oauth.md

 </form>
 {% endhighlight %}

 That is it!
-With that configuration, we were able to get Azure-OAuth working in a Sails app using passport.
+With this configuration, we were able to get Azure-OAuth working in a Sails app using passport.

 [link1]: http://rootinc.github.io/2016/04/28/sails-passport-ldap/
 [link2]: https://dev.office.com/app-registration